 - Curried Turkey Salad Sandwich from That Skinny Chick Can Bake –great for your Thanksgiving leftovers

 - Reuben Sandwich from Spend with Pennies –one of my top 3 favorite sandwiches!

 - Pressed Brick Sandwich from That Skinny Chick Can Bake –ideal for picnics and tailgates

 - Grilled Pesto Chicken Sandwich from Real Housemoms–give your chicken sandwich an Italian twist!

-Break apart the tuna into a bowl.
-Add lemon juice, mayonnaise to taste, dill and onion.
-Gently mix to combine.
+Flake tuna into medium bowl.
+Add lemon juice, mayonnaise to taste, dill and onion; and mix to desired consistency.
+Season to taste.